altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 #### Note
-A very important thing to keep in mind when using queries spanning multiple persistenceIds,
+A very important thing to keep in mind when using queries spanning multiple persistenceIds, (such as `EventsByTag`) is that:
-- such as `EventsByTag` is that the order of events at which the events appear in the stream rarely is guaranteed
+- the order of events at which the events appear in the stream is not guaranteed
 - (or stable between materializations).
 Journals may choose to opt for strict ordering of the events,
 - and should then document explicitly what kind of ordering guarantee they provide
 - for example "ordered by timestamp ascending, independently of persistenceId" is easy to achieve on relational databases,
 - yet may be hard to implement efficiently on plain key-value datastores.
+##

 In the example below we query all events which have been tagged.
 - We assume this was performed by the write-side using an [EventAdapter](../07-persistence#event-adapters),